-Since 2003, Amanda Ridley has maintained a long-term study of habituated Southern Pied Babblers Turdoides bicolor, on the Kuruman River Reserve in the southern Kalahari Desert.
-Together with her collaborators, Amanda’s work explores the behavioural ecology of Pied Babblers, providing unique insight into the factors promoting conflict versus cooperation in group-living societies, life-history strategies and climate impacts.
-Recently, the research focus has broadened to include cognition, and more specifically, the relationship between cooperation, cognition, and climate.
+Since 2003, Prof Amanda Ridley has maintained a long-term study of habituated Southern Pied Babblers Turdoides bicolor, on the Kuruman River Reserve in the southern Kalahari Desert.
+Together with her collaborators, Amanda’s work explores the behavioural ecology of Pied Babblers, providing unique insight into conflict versus cooperation in group-living societies, vocal communication, behavioural responses to climate extremes, and the relationship between sociality and cognition.

 Highlights: